ammarelriyali/Books/Clean Code/notes/Chapter6/notes.md

 ``` java
 final String outputDir = ctxt.options.scratchDir.absolutePath;
 ```
-if clas you should use encapsltion
+if class you should use encapsltion
 ``` java
 ctxt.getAbsolutePathOfScratchDirectoryOption();
 ```